Ground-source heat pump boiler (GSHPB)

 Source-side mechanics

-For ground-source models, the source-side dynamics are encoded in a g-function — the dimensionless thermal response of a borehole field to a unit heat-extraction step. tmhp precomputes the g-function once via pygfunction and interpolates it during the simulation, so the per-step cost stays constant whether the field is one borehole or a hundred.
+For ground-source models, the source-side dynamics are encoded in a g-function — the dimensionless thermal response of a borehole field to a unit heat-extraction step.
+TMHP precomputes the g-function once via pygfunction and interpolates it during the simulation, so the per-step cost stays constant whether the field is one borehole or a hundred.

 g-function vs ln(t/t_s) for three rectangular borehole field geometries: 1×1, 2×2, and 4×4.